JialeCao001/PedSurvey/README.md

 ## From Handcrafted to Deep Features for Pedestrian Detection: A Survey

-- This project provides an up-to-date list about pedestrian detection papers following the taxonomy in our survey paper.
+- This project provides a paper list about pedestrian detection following the taxonomy in our survey paper.
 - If you find a new paper about pedestrian detection, please feel free to contact us.
 - If this project help your research, please consider to cite our paper:
 ```